 Please follow the procedure below if you wish to raise a concern:

-If you still have a concern, please speak to Mrs Brewin (Pupil Well-being Manager and Designated Safeguarding Lead), Mrs Robertson (SENCo), Mrs Dooley (Deputy Headteacher) or Mrs Savage (Headteacher).
+If you still have a concern, please speak to Mrs Brewin (Pupil Well-being Manager and Designated Safeguarding Lead), Mrs Robertson (SENCo), Mrs Bootle (Deputy Headteacher) or Mrs Savage (Headteacher).

-Mrs Dooley and Mrs Savage can often be found at the beginning of each day welcoming the children at the school gates.
+Mrs Savage and Mrs Bootle can often be found at the beginning of each day welcoming the children at the school gates.
 They are happy to chat to parents informally and will pass on information to the class teacher.
 The best time to see class teachers is at the end of the school day.
-However, if you have an urgent concern, especially relating to the health and safety of your child, please speak to our office team, Mrs Dooley or Mrs Savage as soon as possible.
+However, if you have an urgent concern, especially relating to the health and safety of your child, please speak to our office team, Mrs Bootle or Mrs Savage as soon as possible.